-- 1. Rivers otters playing

-- 2. Giant Sea Bass in nearshore tunnel

-- 3. Aquarium of the Bay tunnel

-- 4. Diver Biologist Jill Berryman vacuuming around kelp in tunnel
+- 1. Rivers otters frolicking in the exhibit area - 2.
+Giant Sea Bass in nearshore tunnel - 3.
+Aquarium of the Bay tunnel - 4.
+Diver Biologist Jill Berryman vacuuming around kelp in tunnel

 I BERGEN THE NATIONAL AQUARIUM

 Aquarium of the Bay develops Functional Brief for new national Aquarium in Bergen, Norway